 I balance a prolific studio practice with volunteering in various art-related communities to inform my work.
 My exhibitions are comprised of gestures that respond to the absurdity within artistic practice and life.

 Cedric Tai was born in Detroit in 1985.
 He graduated from Michigan State University in art education and studio art with a concentration in painting and ceramics.
 He has won numerous awards including the 2009 Kresge Artist Fellowship awarded by Kresge Arts in Detroit, a Vermont Studio Center Fellowship and a Knight Foundation Arts Challenge Award.

-He is represented by Simone DeSousa Gallery and is married to artist Rachel Yezbick.
-He currently works and volunteers between Los Angeles, Detroit and Glasgow.
-Collaborative projects have included Bar-Fund, Best Friends Learning Gang, and theDetroiter.com
+He is represented by Simone DeSousa Gallery in Detroit and he currently works, writes and volunteers between Los Angeles, Detroit and Glasgow.
+Recent collaborative projects include: Bar-Fund, The Best Friends Learning Gang, and theDetroiter.com

 Selected exhibitions and publications include Kumasi J. Barnett/Cedric Tai, Roy G Biv, Columbus, OH (2008), Concept Structure Torture Survival Title, New City Space, Glasgow (2011), Quantified Self, Gallery Projects, Ann Arbor, MI (2012), Indirectly Yours, Intermedia, CCA, Glasgow (2013), We Need More ________!, Re:View Contemporary (2014), and Amateur Strategies, Kerckhoff Gallery, UCLA (2015)